tristanlatr/WPWatcher/README.md

 # Print parsed WPScan results
 verbose=No

-# Raise exception and exit when WPScan failed or parsing error
+# Raise exceptions with stack trace or exit when WPScan failed
-# Default behaviour is too log error, continue scans and return non zero status code
+# Default behaviour is too log error, continue scans and return non zero status code when all scans are over
 fail_fast=No
 ```